Accreditation LogoAristAI Logo

 Source groups used across verification and review

-Client-provided and Arkansas reference datasets
+Client-provided and state reference datasets

-These sources support core Arkansas ETPL verification workflows by grounding provider, program, policy, and approval checks in state-specific records already used by reviewers and administrators.
+These sources support core ETPL verification workflows by grounding provider, program, policy, and approval checks in state-specific records already used by reviewers and administrators.

 State Colleges and Universities